dunnock/wabench/README.md

 ## Acknowledgements

+- cranestation and wasmtime - leading standard and implementation, wasmtime wider wasm support
-- wasmer.io - it seems most powerful, interconnected and quite fast wasm runtime
+- wasmer.io - easy to use and quite fast wasm runtime
 - wavm - it seems fastest wasm runtime
 - yew - elegant web framework, it was easy to build web app (except wasm-pack setup part)